Micho548/DisenioWe1/README.md

-This is my new file
+This Is My New File

 This is a configuration file

-you have to follow the next instructions
+You have to follow the next instructions

-This is a new document which gonna change with the time
+This is a new document, we gonna change with the time